 - What if you lose that gooseneck or tiller pivot bolt overboard?
 Do you have a spare?

-Don’t go to the extreme and rehearse the worst case scenarios like a dismasting or hull puncture below the waterline.
+You don’t have to go to the extreme and rehearse the worst case scenarios like a dismasting or hull puncture below the waterline.
 They’re not likely to happen and if one does, unless you’re MacGyver, you’re going to need more than a toolbox.
 That’s when you get on your VHF radio and call for help if you can.

 Below is a recommended list of essential items that you should keep in your onboard toolbox at all times: